PatOConnor43/asdf-dart/README.md

 All Dart 1 versions come with corresponding versions of `content_shell` and `dartium`.
 Since Dart 2 doesn't use these tools, they aren't included.
 For more information on tooling differences, check out [the docs](https://webdev.dartlang.org/dart-2).

+## Using in your favorite IDE/Editor
+Dart plugins for IntelliJ, VS Code, etc., typically need you to provide a path where the Dart SDK is installed.
+Using asdf installs Dart in a consistent place, but may be confusing if you don't know where that is.
+The install location can be found by running `asdf where dart`, which should be `$HOME/.asdf/installs/dart/VERSION` Continuously updating this path can get annoying between upgrades or if you're doing work between Dart 1 and 2.
+Because of this I added a script to this repo (`tools/dart_version_watcher.sh`) that will create a file watcher for any time your global versions change and then update a symlink that points to the current version.
+This means you can point your IDE at `${HOME}/.asdf_dart_sdk` and anytime you change versions, this file will point to the most recent version.
+If you're interested check the [install instructions](./tools/README.md) inside the `tools/` directory.

 ## Known Issues

 Occasionally when switching between Dart 1 and Dart 2, the `dartium` and `content_shell` shims can break.
 When trying to use them they'll report `No such command in <version> of dart`.
 To fix this, you can delete the `dartium` and `content_shell` shims from `$HOME/.asdf/shims` and then recreate the shims by running `asdf reshim dart <version>`.